Zainab-Alzubair/ruby-school-library/README.md

 <!-- FAQ (optional) -->

 ## ❓ FAQ <a name="faq"></a>
-Can the program convert only one word?
+Can the program List all the available books?
 Yes
 <p align="right">(<a href="#readme-top">back to top</a>)</p>